unixorn/git-extra-commands/README.md

 ### Pre-requisites

-A relatively recent version of git.
-The version of git Apple includes in macOS is stale. `brew install git` if you're on macOS.
+A relatively recent version of `git`.
+The version of `git` Apple includes in macOS is very stale.
+You should really `brew install git` to get the current version if you're on macOS.

 ### Antigen

 If you're using [Antigen](https://github.com/zsh-users/antigen):

 1. Add `antigen bundle unixorn/git-extra-commands` to your `.zshrc` where you've listed your other plugins.
 2. Close and reopen your Terminal/iTerm window to **refresh context** and use the plugin.
-Alternatively, you can run `antigen bundle unixorn/git-extra-commands` in a running shell to have antigen load the new plugin.
+Alternatively, you can run `antigen bundle unixorn/git-extra-commands` in a running shell to have `antigen` load the new plugin.

 ### oh-my-zsh